 Parenting the Easily Frustrated, Inflexible Child

-My eldest child was what we euphemistically called “high maintenance”.
+My eldest child was what my husband and I between ourselves euphemistically called “high maintenance”.
 When we weren’t feeling euphemistic we called her stubborn, high strung, and even on occasion “a pain in the b_tt”.
 I read every parenting book in my public library’s collection and then started in on Amazon.
 The books didn’t fit my kid, or was it that my beautiful, spirited girl didn’t fit the books?

-My early parenting days of obsessively consuming parenting books is mirrored in my current job, where I have to get to read all the books of the authors I interview.
-On yesterday’s show I interviewed Dr. Ross Greene, Harvard professor and author of The Explosive Child: A New Approach for Understanding and Parenting Easily Frustrated, Chronically Inflexible Children.
-I looked forward to the book, having parented an easily frustrated inflexible child, but really didn’t like the term “the explosive child” since it seemed both overly broad and overly limiting for these challenging but often wonderful children.
-(Turns out Dr. Greene is also no longer a fan, now preferring the term behaviorally challenged, which includes a greater array of behaviors.)
+My early parenting days of obsessively consuming parenting books is mirrored in my current job at Creating a Family, where I have to get to read all the books of the authors I interview.
+Given my parenting history, I particularly enjoyed the book and interview with Dr. Ross Greene, Harvard professor and author of The Explosive Child: A New Approach for Understanding and Parenting Easily Frustrated, Chronically Inflexible Children.

 The Explosive Child is not specific to parenting adopted children.
 All kids can and do exhibit these behaviors, but early trauma common in children adopted at an older age is a risk factor.
 One of the best things about The Explosive Child is Dr. Greene’s assumption that kids want to do well, and if they are struggling it is likely because they are lacking a specific skill needed to succeed.
 In the midst of dealing with a kid who doesn’t fit the mold, it’s easy to think that this kid is intentionally driving you nuts.
 This reframing turns their behavior into a teachable moment.